Top Questions Physicians Ask Before Moving to Portland (Answered)

 Hello!
 My name is Stuart Blaylock and I am the founder and lead agent of Physician Focused.
 I started Physician Focused to meet the real estate needs of physicians.
 I know them because I am married to one!
 My blog is a devoted resource for physicians who are relocating to or within the greater Portland area.

-Relocating for a new physician role or a new chapter in life is exciting, but let’s be honest, it can also be overwhelming.
+Relocating for a new physician role or a new chapter in life is exciting, but honestly, it can also be overwhelming.
 Portland has a lot going for it, but it’s also a city where neighborhood choice, commute reliability, and timing can really matter, especially with demanding work schedules.

 After helping many physicians relocate to and within Portland over the years, I’ve noticed the same questions come up again and again.
-Below, I’ve answered the most common ones with the local insight you don’t get from generic relocation guides.
+Below, I’ve answered the most common ones with my local insight and expertise.

 🏘️ 1.
 Which Portland neighborhoods are best for physicians?